mstatt/jetson-interface_installer/README.md

 <!--Extra Commands -->
 ## Extra Commands to know

-Below are some commands to know once the instalation is completed.<br />
+Below are some commands to know once the instalation is completed.<br /><br />
- Max performance
+ Max performance:
  ```sh
  sudo jetson_clocks
  ```